 A landscape photographer at heart, Karl has learned to persevere while he tries to capture those perfect shots.
 No matter how much planning he puts into a particular shoot, he’s realized that, ultimately, Mother Nature is in charge.
 And while that can be frustrating, Karl is always up for the challenge — he’s visited the same spot on the Oregon coast three times without getting the exact photo he wants, but he knows that he’ll return someday to try again.

 For Karl, 2018 promises to be a year of both change and growth.
-He’ll graduate with a Master of Architecture degree in May, spend the summer traveling through Europe and Asia, and move to the Pacific Northwest to kick off his career as an architect in the fall.
+He’ll receive his master’s degree in May, spend the summer traveling through Europe and Asia, and move to the Pacific Northwest to kick off his career in architecture come autumn.

-But he won’t be leaving photography behind — far from it.
+But even when he enters the workforce, he won’t leave photography behind — far from it.
 He views photography as his craft, and he concludes each Instagram post with an enthusiastic “Stay Adventurous Dear Friends!”

 Karl’s advice for fellow creatives and travelers?
 Never leave your wallet in your back pocket.
 Remember to put down your camera and experience the magic of what you see.
 Be spontaneous — buy that ticket, take that trip, board that train.